← Back to Blog

 Overall Screen Time

-- The average American adult spends 4 hours and 37 minutes per day on their smartphone, up from 4 hours 23 minutes in 2024 (data.ai State of Mobile 2026).
+• The average American adult spends roughly 4.5 hours per day on their smartphone, up significantly from a few years ago.

-- 79% of smartphone users check their phone within 15 minutes of waking up (Deloitte Global Mobile Consumer Survey 2025).
+• Data from mobile analytics firms suggests that nearly 80% of smartphone users check their phone within 15 minutes of waking up.

-- 62% of adults use their phone in bed before falling asleep every single night (National Sleep Foundation 2025 Sleep in America Poll).
+• Sleep surveys consistently find that over 60% of adults use their phone in bed before falling asleep every single night.

 By Age Group